red-collar-official/flutter_kore/packages/umvvm/doc/apis.md

     request.cancel();
 }
 ```

-### Api declaration
+### API Declaration

-Api classes represent api declarations for this app.
+API classes represent API declarations for the app.

-Tipically every api represents some service on backend.
+Typically, every API represents some service on the backend.

-Api class contains getters or functions that return <b>BaseRequest</b>.
+API classes contain getters or functions that return `BaseRequest`.

-Api classes must be annotated with <b>api</b> annotation.
+API classes must be annotated with the `api` annotation.

-<b>HttpRequest</b> has following fields:
+`HttpRequest` has the following fields:

 ```dart

 this.method = RequestMethod.get,
 this.url,
 this.parser,